dlce-eva/dlce-eva/doc/python.md

 Most recent Linux distributions ship with Python out of the box.
-Should Python not be available (check with `python --version` on the command line), it is generally recommend to install Python using your distributions's respective package manager.
+Should Python not be available (check with `python --version` on the command line), it is generally recommend to install Python using your distribution's respective package manager.

 ### Virtual environments